 The Theme Library enables you to create themes that match your organization's brand requirements and corporate identity.
 Manage [ 1 ] already available themes or [ 2 ] create a new theme.
 A [ 3 ] preview mode ensures a fast and easy overview of your selected theme.
 You can customize your theme, among other things, by uploading your own logo or custom font.

 You can specify different color types by using the color picker or inserting the HEX code of the web color you want to use.
-The custom brand color represents the predominant color in the module and will influence the appearance of the selected inputs as well as navigation buttons and the color of the progress bar.
+The custom brand color represents the predominant color in the Application and will influence the appearance of the selected inputs as well as navigation buttons and the color of the progress bar.
 The other color types refer respectively to the color of the heading, the text, and hyperlinks.

 Reach out to your Customer Success Manager (CSM) for extended options or further support.